 During your consultation, Dr. Weinrach will carefully listen to your concerns, review your medical and surgical history, examine you, and then formulate the best possible plan to achieve your goals.

 What Should You Expect with a Breast Implant Removal?

-A straightforward breast implant removal surgery lasts approximately one hour under general anesthesia.
-Jonathan C. Weinrach, MD FACS can almost always use the same incisions as the initial breast augmentation procedure to remove the implant.
-Scar improvement, if needed, can be done at the same time.
+A straightforward breast implant removal surgery lasts approximately one hour using general anesthesia.
+Dr. Weinrach can almost always use the same incisions as the initial breast augmentation procedure to remove the implants.
+Other procedures may be done as well after breast implant removal.

 Dr. Weinrach is dedicated to helping patients achieve their aesthetic goals through an individualized approach to patient care and commitment to safety.
 His extensive experience and unique skill set produces long-lasting, natural looking results.

 Recovery varies based on the extent of the procedure done to treat the problem.
 A straighforward breast implant replacement, is a relatively short and easy procedure with minimal downtime; the addition of procedures such as capsulectomy or breast lift may add a bit more to the recovery, although rarely is more than a few days off of work ever needed.
 Dr. Weinrach will provide you with all activity and medication recommendations needed to make you recovery proceed as smoothly as possible.

 Visible improvement is immediate and results continue to evolve over time.
 A supportive bra is worn during healing and after to maintain the best possible breast contour.

 With the passage of time, preferences change.
 Implants chosen years if not decades in the past may not be suitable with current body image.
 Breast implant removal or replacement may be the perfect solution to create a breast appearance more in tune with current lifestyles.